Yuvaleros/material-ui-dropzone/docs/support.md

-`mui-dropzone` complies to the following support matrix.
+`material-ui-dropzone` complies to the following support matrix.

 | version | React            | Material-UI    |
 | ------- | ---------------- | -------------- |